-Often, when you have a suspended license, the best course of action is to obtain a restricted license from your state's department of motor vehicles, which may conditionally reinstate your driving privileges.
-Additionally, in some cases, getting SR-22 insurance may be the only way to get car insurance coverage and regain your driving privileges after your license is suspended.
+Often, when you have a suspended license, the best course of action is to get a restricted license from your state's department of motor vehicles, which may conditionally reinstate your driving privileges.
+In some cases, getting SR-22 insurance may be the only way to get car insurance coverage and regain your driving privileges after your license is suspended.

-Certain insurers will likely offer you insurance coverage if you can successfully apply for a restricted license.
-To find a car insurance policy with a restricted license, you will likely be limited to Non-Standard Insurance, which specialize in covering high-risk drivers.
-Nonstandard insurers include:
+Certain insurers may offer you insurance coverage if you can successfully apply for a restricted license.
+To find a car insurance policy with a restricted license, you will likely be limited to non-standard insurance, an insurance tier that covers high-risk drivers.
+Non-standard insurers include:

-A restricted license, also known as a hardship license, conditionally reinstates your driving privileges if your license was previously suspended for a traffic violation.
-Your eligibility and the specific terms for your restricted license varies by state.
+A restricted license, also known as a hardship license, conditionally reinstates your driving privileges if your license was previously suspended for a traffic ticket.
+Your eligibility and the specific terms for your restricted license vary by state.
 However, you may be ineligible to apply for a restricted license if you have had a previous suspension.
-Additionally, a restricted license may only allow you to drive during the day or only for designated purposes, such as getting to work or school.
+And a restricted license may only allow you to drive during the day or only for designated purposes, such as getting to work or school.

 If you are in the middle of your insurance policy's term and your license is suspended, you should not cancel your coverage.
 A gap in coverage, which happens when you cancel a policy with no other coverage in place, can cause rates to skyrocket whenever you next shop for auto insurance.

-You may be tempted to cancel your policy in order to save on insurance premiums, however, we have found that rates could increase by 29% for drivers with a lapse in coverage.
-So what you could potentially save on premiums will likely not be worth the hike in rates when you purchase your next car insurance policy.
+You may be tempted to cancel your policy in order to save on insurance costs; however, we have found that rates could increase by 29% for drivers with a lapse in coverage.
+So what you could potentially save on insurance costs will likely not be worth the hike in rates when you buy your next car insurance policy.

 Car rental companies will not allow you to rent a car with a suspended license.
-Furthermore, many major rental car companies — including Avis, Budget and Dollar — reserve the right to perform an electronic DMV check of your driving record to confirm your license isn't suspended or revoked.
-Additionally, some rental car agencies may reject drivers if they have a recent traffic violations such as DUIs.
+Many major rental car companies — including Avis, Budget and Dollar — reserve the right to perform an electronic DMV check of your driving record to confirm your license isn't suspended or revoked.
+Some rental car agencies may reject drivers if they have recent traffic tickets such as DUIs.

 There is not a specific requirement that you must have a valid license when you buy a vehicle, although you'll have to provide proof of insurance when registering your car.
 So while it's technically possible to buy a car with a suspended license and get a title in your name, you'll have to get insurance before you can register the vehicle.

-Additionally, if you are planning to finance your purchase, it may be quite difficult to buy a car with a suspended license.
+If you are planning to finance your new car, it may be quite difficult to buy a car with a suspended license.
 The company providing you an auto loan will likely reject you without a valid license.